Stairway To Heaven

 Lovely wrought iron staircase up to 1st floor bedroom which has a double bed, storage (wardrobe & chests of drawers) & en-suite shower room.
 All bed linen, towels, & beach towels are included along with hairdrier.
 Door from bedroom out onto small terrace with table & chairs, perfect for that early morning cuppa!
 From here, you have another spiral staircase up onto the large roof terrace, complete with table & chairs, loungers, wine fridge & shower with stunning views of the surrounding area.
 The ideal spot for catching the sun, or sampling the local wines.
 There is heating for the cooler winter evenings & a fan for the long hot summers!

 Car hire at the airport is cheap, but pick-ups can be arranged if preferred, as well as welcome packs if required.
+Buses also run from Malaga to Olvera dependant on flight time.
 Someone will be there to meet you on arrival at the house (English & Spanish spoken) & to help with any queries.
 There are lots of bars & restaurants in Olvera, as well as a Municipal Pool in summer (June-Sept.) & swimming at Lake Zahara 20 mins away, with its stunning surroundings & man-made beach.
+Lots of other pools in surrounding towns & campsites, all of which are open to the public.
 Also worth a visit is Ronda (approx. 40 mins) for shopping & sightseeing at the fantastic gorge.
 A little further & well worth visiting are Cordoba, Seville, Cadiz & Jerez.
 Olvera is approx. 70 mins from Jerez airport, 90 mins from Malaga or Seville all served by low-cost airlines.
 Also can easily be reached by bus from Ronda, Seville, Jerez etc.

 We are supported by a friendly, multi-lingual management team who live in Olvera & will be able to assist you if necessary during your stay.